The Biochemistry and Molecular Biology Major 2013-14

 High School Preparation

-In addition to completing the courses required for UC admission, high school students who intend to major in biochemistry and molecular biology should take courses in biology, chemistry, physics, and advanced mathematics (precalculus).
+In addition to completing the courses required for UC admission, high school students who intend to major in biochemistry and molecular biology should take courses in biology, chemistry, physics, and advanced mathematics (precalculus or calculus).

 Junior transfer students who plan to major in biochemistry and molecular biology must complete the introductory requirements for the major prior to transfer, in particular a complete year of calculus, general and organic chemistry, introductory biology, and calculus-based physics.
 Students who transfer with the necessary preparation will be on track to enroll in the advanced degree requirements and have time in their senior year to take advantage of undergraduate research opportunities.